Duncan Hall School

 gay and able to use contacts within Freemasonry to secure the employment he wanted.
 With a former pupil at Duncan Hall, David Rawnsley, they formed V H Searles Limited, with ownership transfering to their company in 1961.
 Verdun Searles appointed himself Principal.

-Within a year, all the had teachers left, with the exception of the Headmaster, Francis J O'Brien.
-V H Searles appear to have engaged in Salami Slicing exercises.
+Within a year, all the teachers had left, with the exception of the Headmaster, Francis J O'Brien.
+V H Searles appears to have engaged in Salami Slicing exercises.
 For example, 1970 was the last year the school engraved the winner's names on its sports trophies and started taking boys sponsored by local education authorities.
 Cooking margarine replaced butter.
 Eggs were never cooked properly (the white part was liquid and transluscent).
 Text books never updated.

 In 1968, my father was medically retired from the RAF, in Colerne, Wiltshire, and we moved to Chelmsford so he could work for Marconi as a Technical Author.
 My older sister, Dorothy Patricia (b.
 08.01.1960), decided we should truant from a school outing to London Zoo, in Southend.
 We had a little meal in the transport cafe opposite Chelmsford Bus station, unable to eke out our food with brown sauce (ages 8 and 9).
 Walking around the amusement park in Southend we could not afford even a cheap ride on the helter skelter offered by the owner as walked past.